gplepage/vegas/doc/source/tutorial.rst

     **Early Iterations:** Integral estimates from early iterations, before |vegas| has adapted, can be quite crude.
-With very peaky integrands, these can be far from the correct answer with highly unreliable error estimates.
+With very peaky integrands, these are often far from the correct answer with highly unreliable error estimates.
 For example, the integral above becomes more
     difficult if we double the length of each side of the